merae70/pandas/README.md

     return employee[employee['id'].isin(managers)][['name']]
 ```
-(2) Write a solution to find employees who have the highest salary in each of the departments.
+(2) Write a solution to find employees who have the highest salary in each of the departments.<br/>
-Return the result table in any order.
+Return the result table in any order.<br/>

 ```
 def department_highest_salary(employee: pd.DataFrame, department: pd.DataFrame) -> pd.DataFrame: